-- By phone: (850) 617-2000
+- By fax: (850) 617-5034

 Once your request is processed, you'll receive an extension card that will remain valid until 90 days after your discharge from service.
-The extension card is free and available to active-duty military personnel and your dependents, including your spouse and children younger than 21 who live in your household.
+The extension card is free and available to active-duty military personnel and your dependents, including your spouse and children younger than 21 years old who live in your household.

 To replace a lost, stolen, or destroyed Florida driver's license or ID card when you're stationed outside the state, simply apply for a duplicate license/ID card using the same options as you would for a renewal.
-You'll receive a 90-day temporary permit card, along with instructions for getting a permanent duplicate license or ID card.
+You'll receive a temporary permit card, along with instructions for getting a permanent duplicate license or ID card.

 Keep your Florida registration up-to-date, even if you're stationed outside the state.
 Apply for registration renewal, using the same procedures listed above for license renewal.